daniloliz/reactnd-project-myreads-starter/README.md

     ├── style
         └── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── test
+        ├── AddBooksShelf.test.js # Used for testing component.
+        ├── App.test.js # Used for testing component.
+        ├── ListBooks.test.js # Used for testing component.
-        └── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
+        └── TabBooks.test.js # Used for testing component.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg